 Creatine is one of the most effective cognitive enhancers available.
 This non-essential amino acid is synthesized in your liver, kidneys and pancreas.
-And used in your brain to re-charge the Adenosine Triphosphate (ATP) that fuels the mitochondria in brain cells.
+And used in your brain to re-charge the Adenosine Triphosphate (ATP) that is produced by mitochondria in brain cells.

 Creatine is stored in your body as phosphocreatine.
-When ATP is used in your neurons to fuel mitochondria, it loses a phosphate molecule.
+When ATP is used as an energy source in your neurons, it loses a phosphate molecule.
 Turning it into adenosine diphosphate (ADP).

 Creatine steps in and offers ADP a phosphate molecule.
-Turning it back into ATP to be used again to fuel mitochondria.
+Turning it back into ATP to be used again to fuel brain cells.
 Creatine essentially re-charges the fuel cells in your neurons.

 Creatine is critical for mental energy, neurotransmitters, as a neuroprotectant and anti-oxidant.